Network Code on Cybersecurity

 The binding obligations introudced by the NCCS include risk-based security management, detailed reporting requirements, independent audits, and mandatory controls (many of which go beyond NIS2 in scope and specificity).

-Designated entities must submit a comprehensive report to their national authority (e.g. BNetzA in Germany) within 12 months of classification.
+Designated entities must submit a comprehensive report to their national authority (e.g. BNetzA in Germany) within twelve months of classification.
 Art.
 27

 - Selected and implemented mitigation controls Art.
 26(5)